toddhricik/cutlass-demos/README.md

+my_cute_demo.cu is an exploration of matrix transpose methods.
-Some CUTLASS exercises coming soon:)
+More CUTLASS exercises coming soon:)